 Share this post

 In this article, we look at what Fire Risk Assessments are, why they matter and how we carry them out.
-We also hear from Managing Director Simon Philp.
-Simon met up on site with Simon Thomas the fire risk assessor, finding out more about the nature of his vital work.
-Armed with this site visit experience, Simon is better equipped when it comes to understanding and explaining to clients the requirements of a fire risk assessment.
+With input from Simon Thomas the fire risk assessor, whose experience and knowledge in this area gives a better understanding when explaining to clients the requirements of a fire risk assessment.

 This perhaps sounds like an obvious question, but there’s more to Fire Risk Assessments than you might think.
 It is a methodical and practical assessment of the building, its use, occupancy, fire risks present and overall fire safety management.
 Then, if necessary, we offer recommendations to make the building safer.